 Effective occupational health and safety standards should be an issue that all employers are concerned about.
 The benefits of an OH&S compliant workplace are many: Not only does it demonstrate to staff that your organisation is committed to protecting their physical and mental wellbeing of employees, which is conducive to a product work environment, it fulfills the business’ regulatory, legal, and social requirements.
 It demonstrates to the community that your organisation cares about the wellbeing of its staff, and has taken active steps to ensure the health and safety of everyone onsite.
-However, developing effective workplace health and safety practices is an ongoing process, requiring continual auditing and reviewal from the business to ensure that its practices continue to meet industry OH&S standards.
+However, developing effective workplace health and safety practices is an ongoing process, requiring an internal audit of the business’ OH&S practices to ensure that its practices continue to meet industry OH&S standards.

 This is due to regulatory, industry and legal bodies often changing their occupational health and safety rules and guidelines, to ensure that they are in-line with social, industry, and legal occupational health and safety amendments.
 What this means for companies is that even if they undertook an occupational health and safety review awhile back, they need to continually check their OH&S systems to ensure that they continue to meet industry compliance, and that regulatory changes has not made some of their OH&S practices outdated.

-Keeping up to date with OH&S Standards demonstrates a commitment to safety
+An internal OH&S audit demonstrates a commitment to safety

 There have been some significant changes to OH&S standards and regulations over the past year.
 New workplace health and safety concerns have led to shifts in both national and international OH&S standards.
-To ensure that workplaces are well-briefed on new OH&S guidelines, and implement them across their worksites, they should consider implementing an Occupational Health and Safety Management System, in accordance with an internationally certified workplace health and safety standard.
+To ensure that workplaces are well-briefed on new OH&S guidelines, and implement them across their worksites, they should consider undergoing an internal audit of all their OH&S practices, and then implementing an Occupational Health and Safety Management System, in accordance with an internationally certified workplace health and safety standard.

 The previous workplace health and safety guidelines, the national AS/NZS 4801 and the international OHSAS 18001 standards, have been phased out in favour of the International Organisation for Standardization’s ISO 45001:2018 OH&S standards.
 What this means for business’ that were certified to these old standards, is that to retain their OH&S certifications they must migrate to the ISO 45001 standards by July 13, 2023.
 However, to make the transition as smooth and seamless as possible, it is advised that organisations begin the migration at their earliest convenience.